jrmejiaa/ESP8266/README.md

 First of all, it uses the boolean type to ensure that the process inside of the function were finished without a problem.
 If you look inside of the created functions, they use a *timeout* for the response of the ESP8266 module, when this connection were not successful for any reason, the return value would be *false*.
 This makes easier the debugging process and it is one big help from the old version from nimaltd.

 All the functions have a similar construction like this one:
 ```
 if(Wifi_SendString((char*)Wifi.TxBuffer)==false)
-    Break;
+	break;
-  if(Wifi_WaitForString(_WIFI_WAIT_TIME_VERYHIGH,&result,3,"\r\nOK\r\n","\r\nERROR\r\n","\r\nFAIL\r\n")==false)
+if(Wifi_WaitForString(_WIFI_WAIT_TIME_VERYHIGH,&result,3,"\r\nOK\r\n","\r\nERROR\r\n")==false)
-		Break;
+	break;
 if(result > 1)		// If the result is higher to 1 is because there were an error
 	break;		// in the communication
 ```
 It uses an internal function *Wifi_SendString* to send the array TX_Buffer through the UART port.
-Then it uses another function *Wifi_WaitForString* to make sure that there was one of the responses that there are inputs of the function.
-Finally, if the variable *result* is greater than 1, it means that the response was “ERROR” or “FAIL”.
+Then it uses another function *Wifi_WaitForString* to make sure that there was one of the responses in the RX_Buffer that there are inputs of the function.
+Finally, if the variable *result* is greater than 1, it means that the response was “ERROR”.
 In that case, it was an error in the process and the function would return *false*.

-This is the big idea of how all the functions were created, according to your needs, you can create your own functions based on this model, however, the most useful functions were already created by the old version of the driver or by me.
+This is the big idea of how all the functions were created, according to your needs, you can create your own functions based on this model and the datasheet for the *AT Commands*, however, the most useful functions were already created.

 ## Authors

-* **Jairo Mejia** - *Adaptative work for the new version without FreeRTOS* - [jrmejiaa](https://github.com/jrmejiaa)
+* **Jairo Mejia** - *Work for the new version without FreeRTOS and comments of the old version for a better understanding* - [jrmejiaa](https://github.com/jrmejiaa)
 * **Nima Askari** - *Initial work* - [nimaltd](https://github.com/nimaltd)

 ## License